How much equity can I release from my home?

 How much equity can I release from my home? main image

-What impacts the amount of equity I can release from my property?
+What impacts the amount of equity I can release?

-• Joint or single application – some lenders may offer slightly less for joint applications however if you do have a spouse or partner living at the property, a joint scheme would be worth considering.
+Some lenders may offer slightly less cash for joint applications versus single applicants.
+However, I suggest that if you do have a spouse or partner living at the property, you still consider opting for a joint scheme - this why speaking to an adviser and getting advice is so important.

-This table provides examples of how much you could release depending on your age and property value - for a more accurate figure try the calculator.
+Here are some further examples of how much money you could release based on your age and property value.
+Or for a more accurate figure, try our calculator.

 Examples of how much equity you could release